 The clinicians and researchers at the Skin Cancer Institute are committed to generating new ideas about skin cancer etiology, prevention and treatment, and then translating these ideas and discoveries from the laboratory into the clinic and into the community.
 We are also committed to growing new, successful researchers.
 A skin cancer-free future requires planning today for new ideas and trained researchers.
 These ideas and these researchers need research dollars and a supportive environment to flourish.

 The ‘Skin Cancer Seed Grant Research’ competition is designed to help University of Arizona researchers test novel ideas for prevention, detection or treatment of melanoma and other skin cancers.
 These proposals are small grants designed to be ‘seeds’ to help new research ideas grow into larger research proposals that can be competitive for national funding and to help young investigators grow their careers.
-We have just completed the round of funding for this research grant opportunity.

 2018-2019 Seed Grant Recipients

 Sally Dickinson, PhD

 "Mechanistic evaluation of UV-induced stimulation of TLR4 in keratinocytes using genetic and pharmacological means."

 "Development and acceptability assessment of a novel, short-burst educational intervention on early skin cancer detection for primary care nurse practitioners."

 "Novel pharmacological inhibition of UV-induced TLR4 signaling using topical phytochemicals."